rwb/c621/README.md

 #### Topic 1 Practice Problem

-* Here is our dataset comprised of 300 people released from prison:
+* Here is our dataset comprised of 300 people released from prison; the data measure time served in prison at the time of release:

 ```R
 t <- c(rep(0,67),rep(1,110),rep(2,68),rep(3,39),rep(4,10),rep(5,5),7)